ndd21/PHYS281/docs/glossary.md

 ## String

-In programming a string generally refers to a [variable](#variable) type that holds some text, i.e., a series of alphanumerical characters.
+In programming a string generally refers to a [variable](#variable) type that holds some text, i.e., a series of alphanumeric characters.
 In Python, strings are defined by text enclosed within apostrophes, quotation marks, or a series of three apostrophes/quotation marks, e.g., `x = 'Hello'`, `x = "Hello"` and `x = """Hello"""` are all equivalent ways of defining a string.